 If you're considering this route, before doing anything else, use our quick 'Should you use a claims handler?' tool below, as the vast likelihood is you can do it cheaper yourself.

 If you're intent on using a claims handler regardless, then it's imperative you do the right checks.
-Use our checklist: What to check when picking claims handlers.
+Use our checklist: What to check when picking a claims handler.

 Possible alternative: Use a lawyer to take it to court yourself